MS SQL Server Compact

 ).
 After successfull database connection (with or without password), the application gains full access to all data in the database.

-Note!
-If the PROMOTIC component (trends, alarms) refers to a non-existing database (SDF file does not exist), then the database is created automatically.
-This is different for access to user data (PmaAdo, PmaDatabase), where the database must exist or must be created by script.
+), where the database must exist or must be created by script.
 This is a difference compared to other SQL servers, where the reference must always point to existing database, otherwise reading/writing PROMOTIC components data fails (trends, alarms).

-Access from PROMOTIC to MS SQL Server
+Access from the PROMOTIC application to MS SQL Server

 The 'pm_data' database: